 IN SPIRIT AND TRUTH

-“The (Samaritan) woman said to him, ‘Sir, I perceive that you are a prophet.
-Our fathers worshiped on this mountain; and you say that in Jerusalem is the place where men ought to worship.’
-Jesus said to her, ‘Woman, believe me, the hour is coming when neither on this mountain nor in Jerusalem will you worship the Father.
-You worship what you do not know; we worship what we know, for salvation is from the Jews.
-But the hour is coming, and now is, when the true worshipers will worship the Father in spirit and truth, for such the Father seeks to worship him.
-God is spirit, and those who worship him must worship in spirit and truth.’
-The woman said to him, ‘I know that Messiah is coming, he who is called Christ; when he comes, he will show us all things.’
-Jesus said to her, ‘I who speak to you am he.’”
-(Jn 4: 19-26)
+Jesus said to her, “Woman, believe Me, the hour is coming when you will neither on this mountain, nor in Jerusalem, worship the Father.
+You worship what you do not know; we know what we worship, for salvation is of the Jews.
+But the hour is coming, and now is, when the true worshipers will worship the Father in spirit and truth; for the Father is seeking such to worship Him.
+God is Spirit, and those who worship Him must worship in spirit and truth.”
+(Jn 4:21-24)

 It’s not enough, to worship God “in truth.”
 We can profess the right Creed, we can be baptized in the water of the right Church, calling ourselves “Ortho-dox” (“right” worship-ers), and we can “know what we worship,” if we also study the meaning(s) of Orthodox liturgy and theology.
 All this is within our power, if we want all-of-the-above.
 However, it is not within our power to worship God “in Spirit,” nor to be born of water “and the Spirit” (Jn 3:5), because only God, Who *is* Spirit, as the Lord says to the Samaritan Woman, can fill us with His grace, if *He* wants.
 “The Spirit breathes where He wishes,” as Christ tells Nikodemus, “and you hear His sound, but cannot tell where it comes from and where it goes.
 So is everyone who is born of the Spirit.”